phatcharaphon23/phatcharaphon23/README.md

 * 📫  You can contact me at [phatcharaphon23.h@gmail.com](mailto:phatcharaphon23.h@gmail.com)
 * 🧠  I'm learning Node.js
 * 🤝  I'm open to collaborating on 1
-* ⚡  : Creativity
-* 😄  : Teamwork and Collaboration
+* ⚡  : Creativity, Teamwork and Collaboration

 ### Skills